UKHSA-Internal/coronavirus-dashboard-metadata/modals/cardMetadata/cases/cardCasesByTestType.md

 Test types are shown as:
 * PCR (including LAMP and LamPORE tests)
 * LFD with positive PCR (positive PCR result has been returned with a specimen date within 3 days of the positive rapid lateral flow test)
-* LFD without postive PCR (positive PCR result has not been returned with a specimen date within 3 days of the positive rapid lateral flow test)
+* LFD without positive PCR (positive PCR result has not been returned with a specimen date within 3 days of the positive rapid lateral flow test)

 {inc:base/cases.md|modals}